rganes5/MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH/README.md

 DB_NAME = replace with db name
 DB_USER = replace with db username
 DB_PORT = replace with db port
-DB_PASSWORD = repalce with db password
+DB_PASSWORD = replace with db password

-ACCOUNT_SID = replace with your twilio account sid AUTHTOKEN = replaec with twilio auth token
+ACCOUNT_SID = replace with your twilio account sid AUTHTOKEN = replace with twilio auth token
-SERVICES_ID = replace with twilio services id
-Compile and run
+SERVICES_ID = replace with twilio services id RAZORPAY_KEY= replace it with razorpay key RAZORPAY_SECRET= replace it with razorpay secret Compile and run

 make run